At the AXIA trading desks.

 “It can’t be this good!
 Just wait…” so says Mario Kyriacou.
 He’s dressed in all black sweats, trainers—and right where the crown lies heavy fits the trader’s most favoured headgear: Make America Great Again in classic red.

 The demands of a forward-looking prop firm place Kyriacou in many roles, but tonight he plays the traditional risk manager.
-An entire wall of monitors, and then some, line his room—The Risk Room.
-Grids display trader positions, information, P&Ls, and pending orders.
+An entire wall of monitors—and more—lines his room: The Risk Room.
+Grids display trader positions, other information, P&Ls, and pending orders.
 Other windows show monitoring, trading, tracking, failsafes, and price ladders—all forming the central nexus of a 150-trader firm spanning London, Limassol, Wrocław and beyond.
 And his instincts are sharp—“Amedeo—check the risk, see if anyone’s tryin’ to fade that crap,” he interjects into the long night as some flow and headlines blip the price ladders.
 After managing so many traders, each with their attitudes, behaviours, styles and risk profiles—he knows the response mechanisms, that Pavlovian desire for that one more mouse tap; one more small fade that surely will turn out well…

 But now he stands before these monitors, chest out, hands behind his back, looking further—beyond—like a ship's Captain fitted with their Navy command ball cap on Deck.
 Because just over the beyond is always trouble.